-- (e) In determining the proportion of costs that are Variable Maintenance Costs and Incremental Capital Costs in a category under sub-section (a) and the allocation method to Access Holders and groups of Access Holders: - (i) capital costs incurred before 1 July 2008 are taken to be Fixed Capital Costs; - (ii) unless otherwise endorsed by the RCG, for capital costs incurred on or after 1 July 2008, ARTC must determine whether such costs are Incremental Capital Costs or Fixed Costs as part of the Compliance Assessment for the year in which they are included in the asset base having regard to the purpose, causal factors and costs drivers for the project or costs as reasonably determined by an engineering assessment; and - (iii) Variable Maintenance Costs will be determined having regard to the purpose, causal factors and costs drivers for the project or costs as reasonably determined by an engineering assessment. - (f) In determining the Economic Cost of a Segment as part of a Compliance Assessment, ARTC will thirdly allocate Incremental Capital Costs and Variable Maintenance Costs determined under subsection (d) to particular Access Holders as follows:

-- (i) Incremental Capital Costs for Segments in Pricing Zone 1 will be allocated to Constrained Coal Customers for the PZ1/2 Constrained Network and Pricing Zone 3 Access Holders on the basis of either:

-- (A) Contracted Coal gtkm; or

-- (B) Contracted Coal KM,

-consistent with the allocation method adopted under section 4.5(e)(ii) and consistent with the allocation method adopted under section 4.5(e)(iii).
+(e) In determining the proportion of costs that are Variable Maintenance Costs and Incremental Capital Costs in a category under sub-section

+- (a) and the allocation method to Access Holders and groups of Access Holders: - (i) Capital Expenditure incurred before 1 July 2008 are taken to be Fixed Costs; - for Sustaining Capital incurred on or after 1 July 2008, ARTC must determine the Capital Allocation (between Incremental Capital Costs and Fixed Costs) in accordance with section 9.8 and include it in the Compliance Assessment for the year in which they are included in the asset base; and - (iii) for Expansion Capital incurred on or after 1 July 2008, ARTC must seek endorsement of the Capital Allocation (between Incremental Capital Costs and Fixed Costs) in accordance with section 9.9; and - Variable Maintenance Costs will be determined having regard to the purpose, causal factors and costs drivers for the project or costs as reasonably determined by an engineering assessment. - In determining the Economic Cost of a Segment as part of a Compliance Assessment, ARTC will thirdly allocate Incremental Capital Costs and Variable Maintenance Costs determined under subsection (d) to particular Access Holders as follows: - (i) Incremental Capital Costs for Segments in Pricing Zone 1 will be allocated to Constrained Coal Customers for the PZ1/2 Constrained Network and Pricing Zone 3 Access Holders on the basis of either: - (A) Contracted Coal gtkm; or - (B) Contracted Coal KM, consistent with the Capital Allocation adopted under sections 4.5(e)(ii) and 4.5(e)(iii); and consistent with the allocation method adopted under section 4.5(e)(iv).

-- (ii) Variable Maintenance Costs for a Segment will be allocated to Access Holders and groups of Access Holders on the basis of either: - (A) actual gtkm usage weighted for axle load; or - (B) Train KM usage,
+- Variable Maintenance Costs for a Segment will be allocated to Access Holders and groups of Access Holders on the basis of either: - (A) actual gtkm usage weighted for axle load; or - (B) Train KM usage,

-(g) In undertaking the steps in sub-section (e) and (f):
+- (g) In undertaking the steps in sub-section (e) and (f): - (i) the same Capital Allocation should be consistently used for projects or Capital Expenditure of a similar nature or purpose;

-- (i) the same incremental proportion and allocation method for Incremental Capital Costs should be consistently used for projects or capital costs of a similar nature or purpose; - (ii) once a particular incremental proportion or allocation method for a particular project or category of capital costs has been assessed as compliant by the ACCC, it will not be reviewed in future Compliance Assessments and will continue to apply for the life of that project or capital costs: - (iii) once a particular variable proportion or allocation method for a particular category of maintenance expenditure has been assessed as compliant by the ACCC, that variable proportion and allocation method will be used for similar categories of maintenance expenditure; and - (iv) if the RCG endorses a request under section 9.2(a)(ii) to treat certain capital costs as Fixed Costs rather than Incremental Capital Costs, then that treatment will be applied for the relevant Compliance Assessment and will continue to apply for the life of those capital costs or relevant project. - (h) In determining the Economic Cost of a Segment, ARTC will fourthly exclude: - (i) the Variable Maintenance Costs imposed by all Access Holders not holding Coal Access Rights for that Segment;

-- (ii) the Variable Maintenance Costs imposed by all Access Holders holding Coal Access Rights who are not Constrained Coal Customers for that Segment; and - (iii) for Segments in Pricing Zone 1, the Incremental Capital Costs imposed by Pricing Zone 3 Access Holders.
+- (ii) once a particular Capital Allocation for a particular project or category of Capital Expenditure has been assessed as compliant by the ACCC, it will not be reviewed in future Compliance Assessments and will continue to apply for the life of that project or Capital Expenditure; - once a particular variable proportion or allocation method for a particular category of maintenance expenditure has been assessed as compliant by the ACCC, that variable proportion and allocation method will be used for similar categories of maintenance expenditure; and - (iv) if the RCG endorses a Capital Allocation under section 9, then that Capital Allocation will be applied for the relevant Compliance Assessment and will continue to apply for the life of the Capital Expenditure or relevant project. - (h) In determining the Economic Cost of a Segment, ARTC will fourthly exclude: - (i) the Variable Maintenance Costs imposed by all Access Holders not holding Coal Access Rights for that Segment; - (ii) the Variable Maintenance Costs imposed by all Access Holders holding Coal Access Rights who are not Constrained Coal Customers for that Segment; and - (iii) for Segments in Pricing Zone 1, the Incremental Capital Costs imposed by Pricing Zone 3 Access Holders. - (i) ARTC will maintain a list of the projects or Capital Expenditure for which the RCG has endorsed, or the ACCC has approved, a particular Capital Allocation including: - (i) the applicable Capital Allocation; - (ii) a summary of engineering assessment (if any); - (iii) the purpose, causal factors and costs drivers identified as relevant to the choice of Capital Allocation,